 Spinach Is Special

-If you love fresh spinach salad, early spring is the perfect time to grow the best leaves – crispy, thick and sweet tasting with no metallic overtones.
+If you love fresh spinach salad, early spring and fall is the perfect time to grow the best leaves – crispy, thick and sweet tasting with no metallic overtones.
 Just sow the seeds in a well-worked fertile soil.
 Be sure to firm the soil well over the seeds to ensure good contact and if the first sowing germinates unevenly, plant more seeds as they'll catch up fast in spring weather.
 You can eat the tender young seedlings in salads as you thin out your spinach patch when plants are a few inches tall.
 As plants become established in 40-50 days, just snip off the bigger outer leaves, leaving at least 4 or 5 younger center leaves so plants will continue to produce.
 Water and fertilize after harvesting and you'll have 2 or 3 pickings before the weather gets too warm and plants respond by beginning to go to seed.
 Pull and discard at this stage.
-(You can plant spinach again in late summer as days begin to cool down for a fall crop.)
+Plant spinach again in late summer/early fall as days begin to cool down for a fall crop which will last longer in the garden with thicker sweeter leaves.

 Garden fresh spinach lends itself to lots of great salads.
 I love to add fresh orange slices and grilled chicken or beef strips to a bowl of spinach leaves for a whole meal salad.
 Or try a traditional wilted spinach salad with a sweet and sour hot bacon dressing.
 Go oriental with a dressing made with a little fresh grated ginger and garlic, chopped scallions, soy sauce, peanut oil and a touch of sesame oil.
 I often mix baby spinach leaves half and half with spring baby lettuce leaves to add both color and flavor to everyday salads.